 During the holidays, this town transforms into a vision of white, offering various activities for a magical time, including a tree-lighting ceremony, singing with Santa, an arts and crafts fair, and a variety of boutiques selling unique Colorado-made gifts.

 Colorado is filled with adorable small towns that will make you think of Hallmark movies.
-From sleigh rides to Santa runs, the state excels at holiday festivity.
-These towns are full of Christmas spirit and sparkling lights and are sure to help you make Hallmark moments of your own.
+From sleigh rides to Santa runs, the state excels at holiday festivities.
+These towns are full of Christmas spirit and sparkling lights sure to help you make Hallmark moments of your own.